jrbrayjr2006/user/README.md

 # user Spring Boot Application
 This is a simple Spring Boot application that exposes some CRUD methods for user data.
 The data is stored in a MongoDB database.
+This application is for education and demo purposes only.
+It is not meant to be deployed into a production environment as is.

 ## Dependencies
 This application uses MongoDB for data persistence